 You should always size your images to the dimensions to fit your book and then use an image compressor to reduce the file size.

 In Word, you need to insert your image and then add a text box.
-Make sure you format your text box to the setting In Front Of Text.
+Make sure you format it to the setting In Front Of Text.
 Then you can position it by dragging.

 In Pages, you follow the same process.

 However, be sure to check that you set the text box format to None.
-Then, as with Word, you can drag your text box into position.
+Then, as with Word, you can drag and drop your box into position.